-- Mesenchymal stem cells within mesenchyme or the medullary cavity of a bone fracture initiate the process of intramembranous ossification.
+- The process is started by mesenchymal stem cells within mesenchyme or the medullary cavity of a bone fracture.

-- A small group of mesenchymal stem cells begin to replicate and form a cluster of cells, a nidus.
+- A small group of mesenchymal stem cells replicate and form a cluster of cells, a nidus.

 - Once a nidus has been formed the mesenchymal stem cells within it stop replicating.

-- Morphological changes in the mesenchymal stem cells begin to occur and they turn intoosteoprogenitor cell.
-These changes are
+- Morphological changes in the mesenchymal stem cells begin to occur and they turn into osteoprogenitor cell.

 - the cell body becomes larger and rounder